A01661596/LUMEA/README.md

 ## Credits
 This code was made with the assistance of the OpenAI ChatGPT version 4.0, year 2025 The toolkit Neurokit2 by Makowski, D., Pham, T., Lau, Z. J., Brammer, J. C., Lespinasse, F., Pham, H., Schölzel, C., & Chen, S. A. (2021).
 NeuroKit2: A Python toolbox for neurophysiological signal processing.
 Behavior Research Methods, 53(4), 1689-1696 was also used.
+It was also carried out with the help of the GitHub repository RaspberryPi/MAX30102 by Ravivarman Rajendiran.